Get Help Today(877) 648-4288

 - Support groups

-Intensive outpatient therapy is ideal for patients who want to stop substance abuse but have commitments they cannot forgo to be in inpatient rehab facilitates.
-Patients in outpatient rehab do not have the one-on-one support offered in inpatient facilities but do have access to family and friends.
+Outpatient therapy is ideal for patients who want to stop substance abuse but have commitments they cannot forgo to be in inpatient rehab facilitates.
+Patients in outpatient rehab have access to family and friends and also receive individual therapy sessions weekly.

 What Happens After Treatment?

 While patients are in rehab, they often gain insight on triggers and determine if there are any co-occurring disorders that may impact them after treatment.
 Staff members help patients plan their lives after rehab to reduce the rate of relapse.
-Relapse strategies help patients maintain sobriety and minimize the chance of relapse.
+Relapse prevention strategies help patients maintain sobriety and minimize the chance of relapse.
 Family members also gain insight on patient recovery to ensure their loved one stays clean.
+Upon completion of treatment, clients are encouraged regularly attend support groups, such as Alcoholics Anonymous or Narcotics Anonymous, and even continue therapy with a substance abuse professional outside of treatment.
+Clients are further recommended to obtain a sponsor and work the 12 steps.

 Living a productive life is helpful to the patient so they can feel connected to the world around them.
 Developing new relationships with people, building new routines, volunteering, and developing new interests allows patients to experience the joys of sobriety.
 If needed, patients can also access sober housing options for additional support and connection.

 Rehab facilities counsel patients on rebuilding and maintaining relationships, as this can be a challenge.
 Patients are encouraged to set new goals for the future and include spirituality into their lives.
-Practicing present-moment awareness and gratitude provide patients a positive mind frame to support their recovery.
+Practicing mindfulness techniques and gratitude provide patients a positive mind frame to support their recovery.

 Aftercare programs maintain connections with patients in recovery and peer groups once they have been discharged from rehab.
 Aftercare programs focus on sustaining relationships.
 These programs offer added support to recovering patients and a sense of community as they transition into a world of sobriety.
 Examples include group outings, volunteer activities, and other social events.
 Alumni also stay in touch via various social media groups.

 Patients contemplating entering into rehab are given a host of healing methods to help them take control of their addiction.
-If finding the perfect rehab facility is a challenge for you, there are professionals who can offer guidance to help.
-Take that first step and contact a treatment expert today.
+If finding a rehab facility is a challenge, there is help available.
+Contact a treatment provider today.

 What are you struggling with?